Liesing: Population development

-The present district area of Liesing as before World War I had persistent growth figures, but it lacked comparable, little urbanized areas, such as in Donaustadt or Floridsdorf.
+The present district area of Liesing, as before World War I, had persistent growth figures, but it lacked comparable, little urbanized areas, such as in Donaustadt or Floridsdorf.
 Nevertheless, the still independent communities could triple their population of 13,945 (1869) to 38,047 (1910).
 Then, the population stagnated after the end of the second world war.
-After the communities, in 1954, were finally joined, as the District of Liesing, to Vienna, the population began to rise again continuously.
+After the communities were finally joined in 1954 to form the District of Liesing, part of Vienna, the population began to rise again continuously.
 The strongest growth spurt was in the 1960s.
-Through the rebuilding of the areas between the old village cores, with modern residential properties, the population rose to 2006 with 89,986 people.
+Through the rebuilding of areas between the old village cores with modern residential properties, the population rose to 2006, with 89,986 people.
 Nevertheless, Liesing is still the most under-populated district of Vienna.
 In 2005, only three districts were as thinly populated as Liesing, with 2741 inhabitants/km2.

 Population structure

-The population structure of Liesing, in 2005, mainly lay in the average for Vienna, although the age group between 55 and 74 was significantly over-represented.
+The population structure of Liesing in 2005 was mainly in line with the average for Vienna, although the age group between 55 and 74 was significantly over-represented.
 The number of children under 15 years of age was 14.8 percent of the district population, while the average of Vienna was 14.6%.
-The proportion of the population between 15 and 59 years was 60.7% (Vienna: 63.4%), below the average, while people aged 60 or more years were 24.6% (Vienna: 22.0%) of the district population.
+The proportion of the population between 15 and 59 years was 60.7% (Vienna: 63.4%), which is below the average, while people aged 60 or more years accounted for 24.6% (Vienna: 22.0%) of the district population.

-The gender distribution of the District, in 2001, was 46.6% men and 53.4% women.
-The number of the married population was, with a share of 44.7% compared with 41.2%, above the average for Vienna.
+The gender distribution in the district in 2001 was 46.6% men and 53.4% women.
+The number of married individuals in the population was 44.7%, compared with 41.2%, which is above the average for Vienna.

 Origin and language

 The proportion of foreign population, in 2005, amounted to 8.9 percent (versus Vienna citywide: 18.7%).
 This was the lowest value of a Vienna district.
 As in the entire state, the proportion of foreigners has grown, as in 2001, the proportion was at 6.7 percent.
-The highest proportion of foreigners, in 2005, were, with 1.7% share of the district population, citizens from Serbia and Montenegro.
-Another 1.1% were German, 0.8% Turkish, 0.7% Polish and Croatian 0.6% respectively Bosnian citizens.
+The highest proportion of foreigners in 2005 was citizens from Serbia and Montenegro, with a 1.7% share of the district population.
+Another 1.1% were German, 0.8% Turkish, 0.7% Polish and Croatian 0.6% respectively, Bosnian citizens.

-As a whole, in 2001, 14.2% of the district population were not born in Austria.
+As a whole, in 2001, 14.2% of the district population was not born in Austria.
 Nearly 2.4% reported their common language as Serbian, 1.6% as Turkish, and 1.4 as Croatian.